 This Class C RV from Forest River provides a good middle ground between the 2 RVs we looked at above.
 It is 24 feet long and can sleep up to 6 people.
 Released in 2018, this RV is comfortable and easy to drive.
 It also has many amenities that will make your travels a lot easier.

-4. Best Airstream Travel Trailer Rental
+4. Best Airstream Travel Trailer Rental in Minneapolis

 - Length: 19 feet